General Game Play

 Teams will be allowed to use EHs and a DH (for any player)

-Teams will have the option of batting 9, 10, or their entire roster.
-Example: if a team rosters 13 players, they may not choose to bat 11 or 12.
-If they choose to bat 10 or the entire roster, all players not currently playing in the field will be scored as an EH which will represent a position the same way a shortstop or centerfield would.
+Teams will have the option of batting any number of players on their roster.
+Example: if a team rosters 13 players, they may choose to bat 9, 10, 11, 12 or the entire lineup.
+All players not currently playing in the field will be scored as an EH which will represent a position the same way a shortstop or centerfield would.

 Teams are allowed free defensive substitutions throughout the game.
 A player may enter the game at any time defensively without entering into the batting order.
 The only time a player must check in and become an eligible substitute is when replacing a player in the batting order.
 Example: a substitute may play left field every other inning without actually taken the place of the starting left fielder in the batting order as long as the substitute is never granted an at bat.